 - Youth has adaptive behaviors that significantly strain the family’s or current caretaker’s ability to adequately respond to the youth’s needs; or

-- Youth has a history of unstable housing due to a behavioral health issue or a history of unstable housing which exacerbates a behavioral health condition.
+- Youth has a history of unstable housing due to a behavioral health issue or a history of unstable housing that exacerbates a behavioral health condition.

 - Severity of identified youth issues precludes provision of services in this service